-Virtually all personal injury lawyers work on a contingency fee basis.
-That means if you don’t recover any damages (money for your claim) neither does your lawyer.
+Virtually all good personal injury lawyers work on a contingency fee basis.
+That means if you don’t recover any money, neither does your lawyer.
 Nor would you be expected to pay your lawyer out of pocket for any of the work done on your case, if you receive no compensation.

-The fee should be based upon a set percentage of the total settlement or judgment in your case.
-It should be clearly set out in the written attorney-client fee agreement you sign.
+Your lawyer’s fee should be based upon a set percentage of the total settlement or judgment in your case.
+It should be spelled out in the written attorney-client fee agreement you sign.
 Since this is a standard among personal injury lawyers, it would be somewhat suspicious if you found an attorney who did not offer a contingency fee arrangement.

-Most injury attorneys in California advertise that there is no fee if there is no recovery.
-That doesn’t mean you won’t be paying them anything or that their services are free.
+Most injury attorneys in California advertise something like “no fee, no recovery.”
+Be careful!
+That doesn’t mean their services are free.
 They will be paid out of your personal injury settlement or judgment after you win your case.